Hands-On Fundraising

 We need to address this soon.
 There is increasing evidence that donors are leaving our organizations in droves, with the most recent Fundraising Effectiveness Project data showing that donors under $1000 dropped by over 4% in 2018.

-Many organizations focus on receiving a quick gift in order to hit immediate cash flow projections and sacrifice building a long term relationship.
-There’s a lot of discussions about how effective a sales mentality is when it comes to fundraising, but the reality is that fundraising will always be about building a relationship that is beyond a transaction.
-When we lose sight of the core reason for existence as a sector, we can easily lose direction on creating the optimal donor experience.
+Many organizations focus on receiving a quick gift in order to hit immediate cash flow projections and sacrifice building a long-term relationship.
+There are a lot of discussions about how effective a sales mentality is when it comes to fundraising, but the reality is that fundraising will always be about building a relationship that is beyond a transaction.
+When we lose sight of the core reason for existence as a sector, we can easily lose direction in creating the optimal donor experience.

 Getting back to basics